awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 # Examples: Register targets with a maintenance window<a name="mw-cli-tutorial-targets-examples"></a>

-You can register a single instance as a target using its instance ID, as demonstrated in [Step 2: Register a target instance with the maintenance window \(AWS CLI\)](mw-cli-tutorial-targets.md)\.
-You can also register one or more instances as targets using the command formats on this page\.
+You can register a single node as a target using its node ID, as demonstrated in [Step 2: Register a target node with the maintenance window \(AWS CLI\)](mw-cli-tutorial-targets.md)\.
+You can also register one or more nodes as targets using the command formats on this page\.

-In general, there are two methods for identifying the instances you want to use as maintenance window targets: specifying individual instances, and using resource tags\.
+In general, there are two methods for identifying the nodes you want to use as maintenance window targets: specifying individual nodes, and using resource tags\.
 The resource tags method provides more options, as shown in examples 2\-3\.

 You can also specify one or more resource groups as the target of a maintenance window\.
-A resource group can include instances and many other types of supported AWS resources\.
+A resource group can include nodes and many other types of supported AWS resources\.
 Examples 4 and 5, next, demonstrate how to add resource groups to your maintenance window targets\.

 **Note**
 If a single maintenance window task is registered with multiple targets, its task invocations occur sequentially and not in parallel\.
 If your task must run on multiple targets at the same time, register a task for each target individually and assign each task the same priority level\.